 While pet food companies are only required to follow the minimum FDA guidance on pet food, there are ways to go above and beyond.

 There’s a growing movement for better, safer pet food.
 Analytical testing of your formulas from Avomeen can help you create the best pet food.
 Going above the FDA’s guidelines and removing artificial preservatives, rendered fats, and contaminants from your company’s pet food would allow you to distinguish your food and market unique facets of your product.
-For more information about our chemical analysis services, call us at 1-800-930-5450 or contact us.
+For more information about our chemical analysis services, contact us.